 ENF launched Ride with Emilio in August 2005 with the purchase of a van.
 The van served approximately 20 families weekly (5-6 children daily).
 ENF expanded this program in early 2006 with the purchase of a second van to serve an additional 10-20 families weekly.
 In addition, we work diligently with UCSD Moores Cancer Center, Kaiser Permanente Hospital, Balboa Naval Hospital and Sharp Hospital in Encinitas.
 Moreover, in 2009 ENF successfully launched Ride with Emilio in Orange County, serving an average of 15 families of children who receive treatment in Children’s Hospital of Orange County per week.
-At the present time, and with the addition of a new part time driver, Ride with Emilio transports an average of 30 families per week in San Diego County- from as far south as San Ysidro to Fallbrook, to Santee.
-Every year, ENF provides approximately 2,500 trips to children and their families in San Diego and Orange Counties traveling about 40,000 miles in 2012 alone!!
+At the present time, and with the addition of a new part time driver, Ride with Emilio transports an average of 30 to 40 families per week in San Diego County- from as far south as San Ysidro to Fallbrook, to Santee.
+Ride with Emilio spends approximately $1000 per month on gas just in San Diego and every year, ENF provides approximately 2,500 trips to children and their families in San Diego and Orange Counties traveling about 40,000 miles per year!!

 Ride with Emilio has been nationally recognized by the U.S. Surgeons General as a model program.